 We were overwhelmed by the numerous choices of travel daypacks – there are so many styles and sizes to choose from!
 However, before we could determine the best daypack for travel, we had to seriously consider how we would use it.

 Why Use a Day Travel Pack?

 A travel daypack is a small bag that is carried while sightseeing, hiking or adventuring on day trips.
 For many travelers – ourselves included – a travel day bag also doubles as carry on luggage for both buses and long haul flights.

 We use a small travel daypack anytime we leave our accommodations.
 In it, we carry necessities – like a wallet, DSLR camera, phone, keys, a small notebook, pen and a water bottle.
 Additionally, there are specific pockets in my bag where I stow hand sanitizer, hand lotion, sunscreen and lip moisturizer.
 In another compartment, I store toilet paper, tissues and feminine products.
 Odds and ends – like a bottle opener, safety pins, band-aids and extra hair ties – reside in my day pack as well.

 Read our tips for 14 Everyday Items for Traveling!

 Depending on where I am – and where I am going – there is also room in my travel day pack for a foldable bag (if I’m going to a market), a guidebook (if I’m in a new destination), a scarf or light hoodie (if it might get chilly) and my laptop (if I need to go somewhere to work).

 Basically, day bags for travel are a catch-all, carry-all for travelers – yet, they are small and compact.
 The best travel day bag will provide organization so that tourists can sightsee at ease knowing everything they need is within easy reach.

 Features Of The Best Travel Day Packs

-While any bag could work as a daypack travel bag, the best travel daypacks are designed with a few specific elements.
+While almost any bag could work as a daypack travel bag, the best travel daypacks are designed with a few specific elements.
 These features hold true whether you are looking for the best daypack for travel in Europe or if you are seeking the best day trip backpack for hikes.